codecheckers/certificate-2025-019/README.md

    plot_all_maps_environment(env_no_figures,0)
 ```

-3 figures are created, of which 'Figure 3' is the map of the environment and corresponds to Figure 3 in the manuscript.
-Note that an earlier version of the software created the figure (in the paper) so it is slightly different.
-The differences are:
+Three figures are created, of which 'Figure 3' is the map of the environment and corresponds to Figure 3 in the manuscript.
+Note that an earlier version of the software created the figure in the manuscript, which leads to the following differences:

- - The map is flipped around the Y-axis
+ - The Y-axis of the map is flipped (vertically)
  - The planned paths of drones are plotted.
  - The map is generated for T=1 instead of T=0 so the positions of drones are slightly different.

+For a better visual check comparing the generated and manuscript's figures, the codechecker used the "Rotation 3D" option (under the header 'Tools') in the generated figure in order  to flip vertically the figure to the same orientation as the published figure.

 ### Figure 4